 Accountancy is concerned with the provision of information for the management of economic resources and activities.
-The full time and part-time courses offered leading to awards of degrees of Bachelor of Commerce in Accounting, Finance and Systems (3510, to be discontinued), Bachelor of Commerce in Accounting (3505), in Accounting and Information Systems (3512), in Finance (3511) and in Information Systems (3513), are complemented as appropriate by concurrent studies in law, economics, accountancy, information systems and finance.
+The full time and part-time courses offered leading to awards of degrees of Bachelor of Commerce in Accounting (3505), in Accounting and Information Systems (3512), in Finance (3511) and in Information Systems (3513), are complemented as appropriate by concurrent studies in law, economics, accountancy, information systems and finance.
 By an appropriate selection of electives, students may qualify for professional recognition in accounting or may specialize in more than one discipline.

-The sequence of subjects labelled Accounting and Financial Management is drawn on in other courses offered through the Faculty - in Economics (3535), Economic History (3595), Econometrics (3560), combined Economics/Econometrics (3585), combined Economics/Industrial Relations (3556), Industrial Relations (3550), and Marketing (3490).
-The combined Commerce/Law courses (4730, to be discontinued) and (4731) may be taken with a major in Accounting or (4375) with a major in Finance.
+The sequence of subjects labelled Accounting and Financial Management is drawn on in other courses offered through the Faculty-in Economics (3535), Economic History (3595), Econometrics (3585), combined Economics/Industrial Relations (3556), Industrial Relations (3556), and Marketing (3490).
+The combined Commerce/Law Jurses (4730, to be discontinued) and (4731) may be taker with a major in Accounting or (4375) with a major in Finance.

-At graduate level, programs oriented to research training lead to the award of the degree of Doctor of Philosophy (1520) and Master of Commerce (Honours) by research and course work in Accounting (2630), Finance (2631), or Information Systems (2632).
-The School of Accountancy offers opportunities for graduate research oriented to professional or disciplinary training leading to the award of the degree of Master of Commerce in Professional Accounting (8461); in Advanced Professional Specializations in Accounting - Auditing (8462) or External Reporting (8463) or Management Accounting (8464) or Treasury (8465); in Advanced Disciplinary Specializations --Accounting (8466) or Finance (8467) or Information Systems (8468) or Taxation (8469).
+At graduate level, programs oriented to research training lead to the award of the degree of Doctor of Philosophy (1520) and Master of Commerce (Honours) by research and course work in Accounting (2630).
+Finance (2631), or Information Systems (2632).
+The School of Accountancy offers opportunities for graduate research oriented to professional or disciplinary training leading to the award of the degree of Master of Commerce in Professional Accounting (8461); in Advanced Professional Sepcializations in Accounting - Auditing (8462) or External Reporting (8463) or Management Accounting (8464) or Treasury (8465); in Advanced Disciplinary Specializations Accounting (8466) or Finance (8467) or Information Systems (8468) or Taxation (8469).
 Subjects offered at graduate level through the School are elements in the program leading to the award of the degree of Master of Commerce in Economics/ Finance (8482).